 Cutting Down Recoil

-Say you are committed to lightweight brush gun or you find a rifle and ammo combination that you shoot really well, but it's just beating the crap out of you.
+Say you are committed to a lightweight brush gun or find a rifle and ammo combination that you shoot well, but it's just beating the crap out of you.
 There are things you can do to cut down on the pain.

-At the muzzle, a compensator or muzzle brake can be added, which redirects the gas from a cartridge to the sides and/or up as the bullet leaves the barrel to reduce felt recoil and fight muzzle rise.
+You can add a compensator or muzzle brake at the muzzle, which redirects the gas from a cartridge to the sides and up as the bullet leaves the barrel to reduce felt recoil and fight muzzle rise.

-The downside is it makes every shot considerable louder for the shooter and it makes muzzle flashes brighter and larger.
+The downside is that it makes every shot considerably louder for the shooter, making muzzle flashes brighter and more prominent.
 This can suck if you don't hunt with quality ear protection, and the people in the stalls next to you at the range will hate you.

 Speaking of the range, if you're practicing with a hard-kicking rifle, there's no shame in wearing a recoil pad, sometimes called a shooting pad.
-Some deer hunters even wear them in the field or wear outerwear that has a recoil pad built in.
+Some deer hunters even wear them in the field or wear outerwear with a recoil pad.
 This will allow you to focus on shot placement and prevent you from developing a flinch, which can be hard to shake and detrimental to first-shot accuracy.

-For something that's more a part of the gun, try a significant recoil-absorbing buttpad like those made by Limbsaver.
+For something more a part of the gun, try a significant recoil-absorbing butt pad like those made by Limbsaver.
 These can make a huge difference in a gun's shootability and the shooter's comfort, plus they are equally functional at the range and in the deer woods.